CycloneDX/cdxgen/docs/ADVANCED.md

 ## Mixed Java Projects

-If a java project uses maven and gradle, maven is selected for SBoM generation under default settings.
+If a java project uses maven and gradle, maven is selected for SBOM generation under default settings.
 To force cdxgen to use gradle, use the argument `-t gradle`.
 Similarly, use `-t scala` for scala SBT.

-## Generating container SBoM on Windows
+## Generating container SBOM on Windows

-cdxgen supports generating container SBoM for Linux images on Windows.
+cdxgen supports generating container SBOM for Linux images on Windows.
 Follow the steps listed below.

 - Ensure cdxgen-plugins-bin > 1.4.0 is installed.